Concept Summary

 • Namespace: overview

-• Namespace Segment: segment definition
+• namespace segment: segment definition

 • system segments: reserved segments

-• intramesh identifier: relative IDs
+• relative identifier: relative IDs

-4.2 URL Semantics
+4.2 IRI Semantics

 • Follow document-vs-thing hygiene to avoid ambiguity.
 See:

-• identifier: URL types and mapping
+• identifier: IRI types and mapping

 • Reference Iri Choices: trade-offs